lambdaclass/lambdaworks_stark_platinum/README.md

 ## How to try it

-For the moment, only programs with no builtins can be verified with the CLI.
-This feature will be added soon.
+For the moment, only programs in Cairo 0 with no arguments and contracts in Cairo 1 with no arguments are supported.

-### Using Docker compiler
+### Using Docker compiler for Cairo 0 programs

 Build the compiler image with: